 Outboard anodes are typically found mounted low on the transom bracket or under the motor’s ventilation plate, where they also act as trim tabs that compensate for prop-walk, and keep the boat pointing straight.

 Anodes are also mounted into the powerhead on larger outboards and sterndrives.
 These anodes protect the powerhead, which requires raw water to be pumped through its cooling system.
 Without these internal anodes, the motor would corrode from within.
 It’s recommended you regularly inspect all anodes and replace them once they’re worn down in half, or at least once a year.

 NOTE: Inboard/outboard motors with heat exchangers use “pencil” type anodes, which should also be removed and inspected at least once a year and replaced if necessary.

-If you regularly dock or anchor near other boats, check the anodes more often.
-The reason being that if a nearby boat’s electrical system isn’t quite right, that neighboring boat may be sending electrical currents into the water that can eat your boat’s anodes even faster.
-Remember, as soon as the zincs or anodes are gone, your motor's other metal components are going to be eaten next, so you need to stay on top of inspecting them and replacing them when they're at about 50 percent.
+If you regularly dock or anchor near other boats, check the anodes more often, because if a nearby boat’s electrical system isn’t quite right, that neighboring boat may send electrical currents into the water that can eat your boat’s anodes even faster.
+Remember, as soon as the anodes are gone, your motor's other metal components are next, so you need to inspect and replace anodes when they're at about 50 percent.

 To find the right anodes for your outboard or sterndrive here on Boats.net, click on your motor’s make and model and use the exploded parts diagrams provided to pinpoint the anodes you need.